Our Assessment Program

 - Self-determination and advocacy

-Referral questions are addressed over three to five days through assessment, observations, and parent interviews.
+Referral questions are addressed over three to five days through direct assessment, observations, and parent interviews.
 Results and recommendations are discussed in a collaborative conference with parents and district professionals.
 A comprehensive written report completes the process.

 This format is appropriate for students who can respond to formal testing on the CSB campus.
 An apartment is available for family use.